Plug In. Tap. Done.

 One click exports a synced timeline plus camera and color notes.
 The edit starts organized.

-End of the night, one click exports everything the editor needs: a synced .fcpxml timeline that imports into DaVinci Resolve and Final Cut Pro with each videographer on their own lane and clips positioned by capture time, a ResolveMetadata.csv tagging every clip with shooter, camera, and color, and editor notes spelling out exactly which color settings each camera shot — “S-Log3 → s709 LUT” and all.
+End of the night, one click exports everything the editor needs: a synced timeline for whichever NLE you cut in — .fcpxml for DaVinci Resolve and Final Cut Pro, and FCP7 XML for Adobe Premiere Pro — with each videographer on their own lane and clips positioned by capture time, a ResolveMetadata.csv tagging every clip with shooter, camera, and color, and editor notes spelling out exactly which color settings each camera shot — “S-Log3 → s709 LUT” and all.
 The edit starts organized instead of starting with an hour of sorting.

 CTD Ingest Studio is a DIT and media offload app for macOS built for live-event videographers and photographers.
-It copies footage off memory cards, verifies every file with SHA-256 checksums, tags clips with shooter and camera metadata, and only then offers the card back formatted and ready for the next set.
+It copies footage off memory cards, verifies every file with SHA-256 checksums, tags clips with shooter and camera metadata, and files everything where the editor expects it.
+It is read-only on your cards — it copies and verifies but never erases or formats them.

 Cards are auto-detected on insert and deep-scanned for media wherever the camera stores it — Sony (PRIVATE/M4ROOT), Canon (DCIM/CONTENTS), Panasonic, AVCHD, GoPro, DJI, and Blackmagic layouts, plus a full-volume fallback scan.
 SD, microSD, CFexpress, and any card your Mac can mount works, and you can also ingest from folders already on a disk.

 Every file is SHA-256 hashed as it streams off the card, then the copied file is read back from the destination drive and re-hashed.
-The two hashes must match for every single file before the app will ever offer to format the card.
-If anything fails verification, the card is untouched.
+The two hashes must match for every single file before a card is marked fully verified.
+CTD Ingest Studio is read-only on your cards — it copies and verifies but never erases or formats them — so your media is never at risk.

-Yes.
-One click exports a synced .fcpxml timeline that imports into DaVinci Resolve and Final Cut Pro with each videographer on their own lane and clips positioned by capture time, plus a ResolveMetadata.csv tagging every clip and editor notes listing each camera’s color settings (for example S-Log3 → s709 LUT).
+Yes — all three.
+One click exports a synced timeline with each videographer on their own lane and clips positioned by capture time: a .fcpxml that imports into DaVinci Resolve and Final Cut Pro, and an FCP7 XML (xmeml) for Adobe Premiere Pro.
+You also get a ResolveMetadata.csv tagging every clip and editor notes listing each camera’s color settings (for example S-Log3 → s709 LUT).

 That’s the whole point.
 Add your team once, assign shooters per project, and when a card is inserted the station asks who’s dropping off with big tap targets.
 Multiple cards ingest at the same time, each with its own progress bar, with no filename or manifest collisions.